mithereal/ex_membership/README.md

 # 🛡 Membership 🛡

 [![Coverage Status](https://img.shields.io/coveralls/github/mithereal/ex_membership.svg?style=flat-square)](https://coveralls.io/github/mithereal/ex_membership)
 [![Build Status](https://img.shields.io/travis/mithereal/ex_membership.svg?style=flat-square)](https://travis-ci.org/mithereal/ex_membership)
 [![Version](https://img.shields.io/hexpm/v/ex_membership.svg?style=flat-square)](https://hex.pm/packages/ex_membership)

 Membership is toolkit for granular feature management for members.
-It allows you to define granular features such as: this is basically terminator but with methods and dsl for membership plans and features also we can now coexist with terminator and have our own custom dsl/ets etc.
+It allows you to define granular features such
-- `Member -> Plan`
-- `Member -> [Plan, Plan, ...]`
+as: [:can_edit, :can_delete] on a per module basis each module has an ets backed registry with {function, permission} tuple. this allows us to have plans with multiple features which members can subscribe to we then can hold each user in a registry and compare features on a function level.

 Here is a small example: